 Click the tabs below to find out more about our current projects.

-The Community Health Financing Initiative (CHFI) aims to equip Village Health Committees (VHCs), with the ideas, skills and investment required towards developing a local source of income for meeting the cost of the Community-Led Healthcare project in the long-term.
+The Community Health Financing Initiative (CHFI) aims to equip Village Health Committees (VHCs), with the ideas, skills and investment required for developing a local source of income to fund the ongoing costs of each Community-led Health Care project.

 The majority of the villages in Chin State are geographically isolated with poor infrasructure and limited access to financial capital.
 Poor educational opportunities also feed into a cycle of deprivation and limited skills development.

-Undertaking an asset model analysis reveals a surprising level of natural and social capital within the community, with incredibly strong horizontal relationships amongst villagers including high levels of trust and reciprocity between community members.
-This is in part thanks to an active, caring local church and the development of cohesive community groups particularly amongst the Mara community, such as farmers and women's groups, which provide support for community-based activities and the sharing of resources at times of need.
+Undertaking an asset model analysis reveals a surprising level of natural and social capital within the community, with incredibly strong relationships amongst villagers including high levels of trust and reciprocity between community members.
+This is in part thanks to an active, caring local church and the development of cohesive community groups particularly amongst the Mara community, such as farmers and women's groups.
+These groups provide support for community-based activities and the sharing of resources at times of need.

 Despite the geographic challenges, the combination of determination, hard work and community cohesiveness offers a fertile environment for a small injection of financial support and skills training, which is why we believe this project has signficant potential.